zoesimmons/hs-coding-club-bootstrap-philly-springside-chestn-f924/README.md

   </div>
 </div>
 ```

 ### Step 7: Add in Cool Stuff: A Heading

-Headings let a user know where they are.
+Headings let a user know where they are in your site.
 Let's add a heading underneath the navigation bar.
 Copy and Paste the code below directly underneath the navigation bar:

 ```html
 <div class="page-header">